TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-30 - Decreases build cost of Tank China Hacker from 780 to 625 <a name='link__20220730__768_hacker_build_cost'></a>
 **Changes**

-- **TWEAK**: Decreases the build cost of Tank China Hacker from 780 to 625.
+- **TWEAK**: The build cost of the Tank China Hacker is decreased from 780 to 625.
 All China Hackers now cost the same.
 4 Regular Hackers valued at 2500 cash generate as much income as as a GLA Black Market of identical value.

 **Links**